About Us

 What makes StuyPulse unique?

 One of the things that Team 694 takes pride in is our overwhelming diversity.
-About forty percent of our team identifies as female, more than fifty percent qualifies for free and/or reduced lunch, and over eighty percent of our team are first generation Americans.
+Our team speaks over twenty languages at home, and more than fifty percent qualify for free and/or reduced lunch, and over seventy percent of our team are first generation Americans.

 another image here